 Fund Administrator: The Nature Conservancy, a District of Columbia nonprofit corporation with a local office in Brunswick, Maine (TNC).

-Cooperating Entity: , a non-profit corporation organized and existing under the laws of the State of Maine (Cooperating Entity).

-Project Name and Location: in the Town of , County, Maine (Project).

-Premises Covered by this Agreement: Certain property located at in , Maine, containing acres, more or less, and shown on the map attached as Exhibit B (Premises).

-Description of Project:

-Project Cost:

-Management and Use of Premises: No later than , the Cooperating Entity shall submit to TNC, for review and approval by TNC, DEP and the Corps, a long-term Management Plan for the Premises that includes a detailed description of long-term management needs, the annual cost estimates to address them, and a funding mechanism to meet those needs.
+Cooperating Entity:, a non-profit corporation organized and existing under the laws of the State of Maine (Cooperating Entity).
+Project Name and Location: in the Town of, County, Maine (Project).
+Premises Covered by this Agreement: Certain property located at in, Maine, containing acres, more or less, and shown on the map attached as Exhibit B (Premises).
+Description of Project: Project Cost: Maine Natural Resource Conservation Program (MNRCP) Contribution: Other Project Cost: \$ Management and Use of Premises: No later than, the Cooperating Entity shall submit to TNC, for review and approval by TNC, DEP and the Corps, a long-term Management Plan for the Premises that includes a detailed description of long-term management needs, the annual cost estimates to address them, and a funding mechanism to meet those needs.
 The approved Management Plan, as it may be amended from time to time by Agreement of the Cooperating Entity, TNC, DEP and the Corps, shall be kept on file in the offices of TNC.
 All use of the Premises shall be in accordance with the Management Plan.
 Without limiting the generality of the foregoing, the Cooperating Entity agrees that [proposed active property uses] shall be conducted in such a manner as to avoid any disturbance to wetland habitat and buffers or habitat for sensitive species.
 Term of Monitoring Obligations (for projects with restoration or enhancement activities): The term of the Cooperating Entity's monitoring obligations, as more particularly described in General Provisions Section H, shall commence on the effective date of this Agreement and terminate six years following the completion of all restoration or enhancement activities set forth in the Work Plan, described below (the "Monitoring Term").

-Work Plan (for projects with restoration or enhancement activities): No later than the Cooperating Entity shall submit to TNC, for review and approval by TNC, DEP and the Corps, a detailed restoration and enhancement Work Plan, which includes a monitoring plan, following guidelines to be provided by TNC (based on the Corps' Mitigation Guidance document).
-Upon such approval, the Cooperating Entity shall fully implement such plan.

-Expiration of Funding Commitment: TNC's obligation to pay the MNRCP Contribution to the Cooperating Entity shall expire, at TNC's option, on
+Work Plan (for projects with restoration or enhancement activities): No later than Expiration of Funding Commitment: TNC's obligation to pay the MNRCP Contribution to the Cooperating Entity shall expire, at TNC's option, on

-Payment: TNC shall pay the MNRCP Contribution as follows:

-- a. \$ will be paid to the Cooperating Entity following TNC's receipt and approval of the documents listed in General Provisions Section C and closing on the acquisition of the Premises and - b. \$ will be paid to the Cooperating Entity in accordance with a Payment Schedule to be provided to the Cooperating Entity by TNC following receipt and approval of the Work Plan and the Management Plan.

-Any additional project costs above the MNRCP award are the sole responsibility of the Cooperating Entity.

-TNC, DEP, and the Cooperating Entity, mutually agree to perform this Agreement in accordance with Title 38, Maine Revised Statutes, Section 480-Z, as amended, and with the terms, conditions, plans, and specifications of the Project, incorporated herein by reference.

-Subject to the availability of funds for this purpose, TNC hereby agrees, in consideration of the agreements made by the Cooperating Entity herein, to pay to the Cooperating Entity the MNRCP Contribution amount set forth above.
-The Cooperating Entity hereby agrees, in consideration of the agreements made by TNC herein, to implement the Project in accordance with this Agreement.

-Exhibits: The following exhibits are hereby incorporated into this Agreement:

-Exhibit AGeneral ProvisionsExhibit BProject Boundary MapExhibit CForm of Notice of Project Agreement

-In witness whereof, the parties hereto have executed this Agreement as of the day of , 2017 by their duly authorized representatives.

-THE NATURE CONSERVANCY

-COOPERATING ENTITY

-By: , Print Name:, Title:

-STATE OF MAINE Department of Environmental Protection

-By:

-Print Name:, Commissioner

-•

-Print Name: ,

-Title:
+Payment: TN NC shall pay the MNRCP Contril bution as follows: a. operating Entity following TNC's receipt and approval eral Provisions Section C and closing on the acquisition b. operating Entity in accordance with a Payment Schedule ng Entity by TNC following receipt and approval of the tt Plan.
+Any addit iona l project costs above the MNRC P award are the sole responsibility of the Cooperating Title 38, N /Iain ally agree to perform this Agreement in accordance with Z, as amended, and with the terms, conditions, plans, herein by reference. agreement Contributi s m ade by the Cooperating Entity he amount set forth above.
+The Coo pose, TNC hereby agrees, in consideration of the erein, to pay to the Cooperating Entity the MNRCP operating Entity hereby agrees, in consideration of the at the Project in accordance with this Agreement.
+Exhibits: The e following exhibits are hereby in acorporated into this Agreement: Exhibit B Pro eneral Provisions oject Boundary Map rm of Notice of Project Agreeme ent In witness wh ereof, the parties hereto have exe, 2021 by their duly author ecuted this Agreement as of the day of rized representatives.
+THE NAT URI E CONSERVANCY COOPERATING ENTITY By: Print Title: Nan me: By:, Print Name:, Title: STATE C MAINE of Environmental Protection By: Print Nar nice ne:, COIIII шоэ 101101